wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   <td width="50%">
     <strong>Updates for Customers with Service Accounts in the Everyone Group</strong>:
     <p>
     Last year, we introduced the <strong>Service Accounts</strong> system group and added all service accounts to this group.
-To prepare for the <a href="#announcements">upcoming removal</a> of any remaining service accounts from the <strong>Everyone</strong> group, we did the following changes:<br/>
+To prepare for the <a href="#announcements">upcoming removal</a> of the remaining service accounts from the <strong>Everyone</strong> group, we did the following changes:<br/>
     <ul>
     <li>For all dashboards and charts that have the <strong>Everyone</strong> group in their view or view & modify access lists, we added the <strong>Service Accounts</strong> group to these lists.</li>
     <li>For all metrics security rules that have the <strong>Everyone</strong> group in their allow or deny access lists, we added the <strong>Service Accounts</strong> group to these lists.</li>
     <li>To preserve the current behavior, we changed the default permissions for the service accounts to have view and modify access to newly created dashboards and alerts.
-To revoke these permissions for the service accounts, deselect the <strong>Service Accounts</strong> check box from the security organization settings.</li>
+To revoke these permissions for the service accounts, navigate to the <strong>Organization Settings</strong> page and on the <strong>Security</strong> tab, deselect the <strong>Service Accounts</strong> check box.</li>
     </ul>
     </p>
     </td>